taylorhixson/WF/README.md

 5. Close the Reproject Layer window when the Log tab shows the layer was reprojected successfully by displaying the message **"Algorithm 'Reproject Layer' finished"**

-6. **Remove all layers** from the Layers panel by right clicking them and choosing Remove Layer or highlighting layers and clicking the Remove icon in the Layers panel.
+6. **Remove all layers** from the Layers panel by right clicking the layer and choosing Remove Layer, highlighting layers and clicking the Remove icon in the Layers panel, **OR** pressing `command + D` on the keyboard.

   ![Image is a screenshot showing the remove layer icon in the layers panel](imagesDOC/remove.png "Remove all the old layers")